What’s the state of SAS? Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 Given the long-haul challenges SAS faces, it’s little surprise that SCSI advocates focus on improving SAS to keep it competitive.

 Here the centerpiece is the development of 24G SAS, a doubling of bandwidth from 12 Gbps.
-24G was a long time in the waiting: SCSI Trade Association agreed on the gen 4 specification way back in 2017.
+24G was a long time coming: SCSI Trade Association agreed on the Gen 4 specification way back in 2017.

 Despite these products, there are relatively few 24G SAS flash options to choose from.
-There are also no 24G SAS disk drives currently on the market.
-Rather than doubling throughput again to 48Gbps, the next move is 24G+, which offers no speed boost.
+There are also few, if any, 24G SAS disk drives currently on the market.
+Rather than doubling throughput again to 48Gbps, the next move is 24G+, which offers no speed boost, focusing instead on reliability and ecosystem improvements.

 Chris Mellor at Blocks & Files infers that SCSI is effectively “ceding the high-speed drive interface area to NVMe, [while] it sees a continuing role for SAS in hyperscale storage environments”.
 Since SAS HDD dominates here, it seems that the fortunes of SAS will be tied quite tightly to those of HDD in the coming years.